-News | Live Stream | Contact Us
+News | Live Stream | Video Library

 Contact Us | Employment | Donate

 INAI (in-EYE) is a Japanese word meaning within.
 INAI, a place for quiet reflection and art, is open to the public.
 The INAI Gallery is adjacent to Weber Retreat and Conference Center, 1257 E. Siena Heights Drive, on the campus of the Adrian Dominican Sisters’ Motherhouse.
 Enter the Eastern-most driveway of the complex and follow the signs to Weber Center.

 Gallery hours are from 9:30 a.m. to 4:00 p.m. daily or by appointment.
-Masks are required and guests must be screened at the Weber Center reception desk or Weber Center Shop.
+Masks are required, and guests must be screened for COVID-19 at the Weber Center reception desk or Weber Center Shop.
 Please call 517-266-4090 or 313-608-9181 for an appointment to visit the gallery.